Arkansas Background Check

 - Disposition date

-Employment verification reports enable employers to verify the assertions that applicants have made regarding their previous jobs.
-On an employment verification form the following information will be displayed for each previous employment the applicant has had:
+Employment verification reports enable employers to verify applicants' assertions regarding their previous jobs.
+On an employment verification form, the following information will be displayed for each previous employment the applicant has had:

 - Name of each former employer